consoc/consoc/views/newsletter/index.md

 Newsletter 150 came out in autumn 2018.
 To celebrate the milestone, around 400 articles (so far) from the past 25 years of newsletters are now online in full here on the Glastonbury Conservation Society website.

-Or [see the Table of Contents](/newsletter/articles/), which gives a complete list of everything published in all newsletters since 1999.
+[See the Table of Contents](/newsletter/articles/), which gives a complete list of everything published in all newsletters since 1999.
 Articles that are online in full are linked — click to go straight to that article.

 You’ll find that in many cases the photo that was originally published black-and-white back then is online now in full colour.